REditorSupport/vscode-R/README.md

 ## What's new in 3.0.0-rc

-Version 3.0.0 introduces the [**`sess`**](./sess/README.md) R package for faster and more reliable session communication.
-It replaces file-based IPC with Unix domain sockets on macOS/Linux and named pipes on Windows, using JSON Lines framing and JSON-RPC 2.0 messages.
-The extension bundles `sess` and installs it if missing or outdated.
-Managed R terminals prompt before installation; attaching an existing session installs it automatically.
+v3.0.0 of the R Extension for VS Code is a major release.
+It introduces a significant architectural change via the [**`sess`**](./sess/README.md) R package, which powers faster and more robust communication with the underlying R session. `sess` is bundled with the extension and installed automatically if it is missing or outdated, so no manual setup is needed.

 ## Quickstart